 Shareholders As owners of our Group we rely on the support of shareholders and their opinions are important to us.
 We have an open dialogue with our shareholders through one-to-one meetings, group meetings, webcasts and the Annual General Meeting.
+We retain the services of a former broker to maintain an ongoing dialogue.
 Discussions with shareholders cover a wide range of topics including financial performance, strategy, outlook, governance and ethical practices.
 Shareholder feedback is regularly reported and discussed by the Directors and their views are considered as part of decision-making.